 Your goals should not be limited to formal compliance with the ONC and CMS interoperability rules.
 It’s wise to think of interoperability as a patient-centered philosophy and long-term strategy in pursuit of leadership in your market.

-Identify SMART goals of your interoperability implementation and plan the necessary resources and time-frame accordingly.
 Focusing on the benefits of interoperability in healthcare for the organization and the patients, vendors, and other external parties, identify and document the short- and long-term expectations, including the return on investment.
 Be as specific as possible.

 Prepare a detailed ‘implementation playbook.’
 Identify the steps to be taken, outline and prioritize measurable intermediate goals, and specify how the entity will comply with applicable regulations, what interoperability standard should be adopted, what technology should be used, and any partnerships with external tech vendors or others you need to form to this end.